rehierl/node-tree-outliner/3-0-0-associations.md

 fully functional temporary result (i.e. the structure of sections).

-If a TOC generator would have to be implemented in terms of such a two-step process, it would end up having to keep more information in memory than it actually needs.
+If a TOC generator would have to be implemented in terms of such a two-step process, it would end up having to generate and then keep more information in memory than it actually needs.
 Because of that, a design must allow to extract the required information and then drop a section object as soon as it is fully specified.
 That is, unless this section has no effect on another section.

 This essentially means, that a design must allow to create a TOC on the fly.